Cards are the smallest units of data in a project. They are flexible enough to adapt to your needs.

 Here enter card models.

-It will let you create different types of card with a specific color, a specific icon and a specific set of attributes (and a few other options).
-Cards of this model will have access to this set of attributes in addition to the project attributes described sooner.
+It will let you create different types of card with a specific color, a specific icon and a specific set of fields (and a few other options).
+Cards of this model will have access to this set of fields in addition to the project fields described sooner.

 Add card models in your project